 Along with positive experience, usually there will be periods of distraction, craving, aversion, anxiety or generally being in negative mental states.
 These can come up sometimes in the middle of a retreat, sometimes at any time.
 This doesn't mean the retreat is going badly or isn't working, it can often be a sign of going deeper.
 Be prepared to work with your mental states whatever they might be, there will be positive consequences in doing so and it will have a beneficial effect if we turn towards our experience, in the end transforming it.

 Whatever happens on retreat tends to lead to periods of self-reflection so that by the end you will hopefully feel like you have learnt something more about yourself, your mind and the world.

 What shall I bring?

 Yourself!
-Mokshavana is well equipped so you mostly just need to bring yourself, some food and some warm / waterproof clothes for living in rural Snowdonia, including walking shoes (the paths can be muddy).
+Mokshavana is well equipped so you mostly just need to bring yourself, some food and some warm / waterproof clothes for living in rural Snowdonia, including walking shoes (the paths can be wet and muddy).
 All meditation and yoga gear is provided along with a small selection of books although you may want to bring your own or a kindle device.

 Shall I plan the retreat before hand?

 We would advise, especially if you are new to solitary retreats, to discuss your readiness and retreat plan with a more experienced practitioner such as an Order Member.

 What happens if things go wrong during the retreat?